Sewer Backup Answering Service

 Situations that may be isolated, spreading, or becoming a multi-unit escalation.

-Outcome: Collect repeat-complaint and spread details before routing.
+Outcome: Collect repeat-complaint and spread details before staff review.

 What operators actually care about